walnut07/kurumi-blog/blog/posts/intro_to_GraphQL.md

 they might need to perform multiple queries to get the data they need.
 Developers need to be mindful of query complexity and ensure that their APIs are optimized for performance.

+*This article explains how the N+1 problem occurs in GraphQL and solutions to it: [hygraph - How to solve the GraphQL n+1 problem](https://hygraph.com/blog/graphql-n-1-problem)*

 ### Caching Challenges
 In REST, you can cache the entire resource based on the endpoint.
 For example, you can use middleware like Redis to cache the entire resource by endpoints.